jackson-harris-iii/staking-rewards-viewer/README.md

 ## Project Description :page_facing_up:

-This project is a front-end viewer for The [staking-rewards-collector](https://github.com/w3f/staking-rewards-collector).
-It is an MVP built as a proposal for The [Front-End for Staking Rewards Collector](https://github.com/w3f/General-Grants-Program/blob/master/rfps/staking-rewards-collector-front-end.md) W3F grant propsed by JonasW3F.
+This is a Staking Rewards Viewer for Polkadot and Kusama allowing users to view their staking rewards and easily download their search results.
+This implementation will take the work started in the [staking-rewards-collector](https://github.com/w3f/staking-rewards-collector) by [jonasW3F](https://github.com/jonasW3F) and refactor it into an easy to use modern front end using Next.js and deployed on Vercel with the goal of deploying to IPFS.
+This work aims to fufill the needs of the Web 3 Foundation grant seen here: [Front-End for Staking Rewards Collector](https://github.com/w3f/General-Grants-Program/blob/master/rfps/staking-rewards-collector-front-end.md).

 ## Mockup :crystal_ball: